diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Latency Distribution Metrics**
 Metrics measuring response time distribution for upstream and downstream dependencies.

+**Leaky Contracts**
+An anti-pattern where service contracts expose internal implementation details, making it difficult to evolve services without breaking clients.

 **Least Connections (Load Balancing)**
 An algorithm that directs traffic to the server with the fewest active connections.